-As of December 31, 2019, we had a historical net tangible book value of \$\frac{1}{2}\text{million}, or \$\frac{1}{2}\text{per share of common stock.
-Our historical net tangible book value represents total tangible assets less total liabilities and redeemable convertible preferred stock, all divided by shares of common stock outstanding on December 31, 2019.
-Our pro forma net tangible book value as of December 31, 2019, before giving effect to this offering, was \$\frac{1}{2}\text{million}, or \$\frac{1}{2}\text{per share of our common stock.
+As of June 30, 2020, we had a historical net tangible book value of \$(104.6) million, or \$(25.91) per share of common stock.
+Our historical net tangible book value represents total tangible assets less total liabilities and redeemable convertible preferred stock, all divided by 4,035,978 shares of common stock outstanding on June 30, 2020.
+Our pro forma net tangible book value as of June 30, 2020, before giving effect to this offering, was \$122.0 million, or \$4.54 per share of our common stock.
 Pro forma net tangible book value, before the issuance and sale of shares in this offering, gives effect to:

-- the conversion of all outstanding shares of our preferred stock as of December 31, 2019 into an equivalent number of shares of common stock upon the closing of this offering; - the issuance of shares of our common stock upon the net exercise of our Series A Warrants outstanding as of December 31, 2019 (which will automatically net exercise immediately prior to the closing of this offering if not earlier exercised), as a result of the conversion of shares of our Series A convertible preferred stock issuable upon the net exercise of our Series A Warrants and the automatic conversion of such shares of Series A convertible preferred stock into an equivalent number of shares of common stock immediately prior to the closing of this offering, based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and an exercise price of \$1.00 per share; and - the filing and effectiveness of our amended and restated certificate of incorporation, which will occur immediately prior to the closing of this offering.
+- the conversion of all 19,201,429 outstanding shares of our preferred stock as of June 30, 2020 into 16,392,640 shares of common stock and 2,808,789 shares of non-voting common stock immediately prior to the closing of this offering; - the issuance of 3,569,630 shares of our Series B-2 convertible preferred stock on October 6, 2020, and the subsequent conversion of such shares into 3,286,081 shares of common stock and 283,549 shares of non-voting common stock immediately prior to the closing of this offering; - the issuance of 83,149 shares of our common stock upon the exercise of all Series A Warrants outstanding as of June 30, 2020 (which were exercised prior to the closing of this offering at an exercise price of \$9.32 per share), as a result of the conversion of 83,149 shares of our Series A convertible preferred stock issued upon the exercise of our Series A Warrants and the automatic conversion of such shares of Series A convertible preferred stock into an equivalent number of shares of common stock immediately prior to the closing of this offering; and - the filing and effectiveness of our amended and restated certificate of incorporation on October 9, 2020 and the filing and effectiveness of our further amended and restated certificate of incorporation immediately prior to the closing of this offering.

-After giving effect to the sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover of this prospectus) and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2019 would have been \$ million, or \$ per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to existing stockholders and an immediate dilution in pro forma net tangible book value of \$ per share to new investors.
+After giving effect to the sale of 10,000,000 shares of common stock in this offering at the initial public offering price of \$15.00 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been \$257.4 million, or \$6.98 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.44 per share to existing stockholders and an immediate dilution in pro forma net tangible book value of \$8.02 per share to new investors.
 The following table illustrates this per share dilution: